jenashauryasikt/jenashauryasikt.github.io/content/blog/prompt-based-video-editor/index.md

 #### 3.6 User Interface (UI)

 The UI, designed using Flask due to Python compatibility, resembles a chatbot that initially takes the YouTube URL and then subsequently interacts via user queries regarding the video segments required.
+The edited videos presented as the output can be downloaded to the device, and can be shared across various social media platforms.

 ### 4. Demo

-1. Demo for objective queries can be found [here](https://www.youtube.com/).
+1. Demo for objective queries can be found [here](https://www.youtube.com/watch?v=U55HvnsqQlc).
-2. Demo for subjective queries can be found [here](https://www.youtube.com/).
+2. Demo for subjective queries can be found [here](https://www.youtube.com/watch?v=FfwutHKoMHo).

 ### Conclusion